 Overall, pet sitting is a great choice if you have the time, patience, and space.
 However, it is not the best choice for every stay-at-home mom.

 This is another area that can be done both casually and professionally.
 If you enjoy writing, you can easily receive a position as a freelance writer.
 These jobs are widely available, but many do require some form of degree or education on writing.

-Freelance writing can include everything from writing blogs for other individuals, to website copywriting work, to writing press releases.
-If you are hire by a quality employer, freelance writing can be done regularly and lead to a decent income.
+Freelance writing can include everything from writing blogs for other individuals to website copywriting work, to writing press releases.
+If you are hired by a quality employer, freelance writing can be done regularly and lead to a decent income.
 However, you will want to do research into the company that is hiring you and ensure they are legitimate.